surniaulula/wpsso-rrssb/readme.txt

 = 1.4.14-1 =

 (2017/04/05) Updated the plugin icon images and the documentation URLs.
+Renamed a WpssoAdmin class method and renamed the 'table.sucom-setting' CSS class for WPSSO v3.40.11-1.

 = 1.4.13-1 =